Rock and mountain climbing, hiking, biking, canyoning, skiing, rafting, riding… Whatever your mountain sport, you’ll relish it in Greece

 Rafting and canyoning holidays in Greece combine wild natural beauty, white water, riverside biodiversity, impressive gorges and cultural jewels.

 In the spring, the rivers surge through the mountains, the water rushing at high speeds as the snow melts.
 You’ll have unforgettable experiences rafting in the crystalline rivers of Lousios, Alfeios, Aheloos, Tavropos, Voidomatis and Acheron.
 Landscapes of incomparable beauty, decorated with masterfully constructed stone bridges, await you.
 Limited mainly to spring and autumn after the first rains, rafting is an object lesson in cooperation since every paddler needs to work well together to descend the river safely.

 Few of Greece’s wild gorges are suitable for novice canyoners.
 Old hands will tell you stories of incredible rappels down 50, 80 and 100 metres.
 Fortunately, safety protocols, good organisation and general bonhomie among participants make the descent as pleasurable as possible.

 The E4 starts in Gibraltar and enters Greece at the Bulgarian border.
-It then crosses the country diagonally as far as Gytheio below Sparta to be picked up in Crete, where it runs from west to east, terminating at Zakros.
+It then crosses the country diagonally as far as Gytheio below Sparta and is picked up again in Crete, where it runs from west to east, terminating at Zakros.
 The E6 originates in Finland and enters Greece at Igoumenitsa in the northwest.
 It crosses Greece horizontally as far as Samothrace, where it ends on the summit of Mt Fengari.
-Apart from these two, you’ll find countless other paths, cobblestone streets, and forest roads throughout the mainland and the islands that are perfect for trekking throughet beautiful Greek nature.
+Apart from these two, you’ll find countless other paths, cobblestone streets and forest roads throughout the mainland and the islands that are perfect for trekking.